 In finding the real estate agent and broker liable, the court emphasized several points which can provide valuable lessons to all agent:

-1. The real estate agent was serving as the middleman between the settlement agent and her client.
+- The real estate agent was serving as the middleman between the settlement agent and her client.
 Serving in this role made her responsible for the delivery of accurate instructions to her client.

 LESSON: Have your client communicate directly with the title company!
-Each transmission of an electronic message increases the risk that the transmission may be intercepted.
+Each transmission of an electronic message increases the risk that the transmission may be intercepted. - The agent failed to notice several irregularities in the both the e-mail messages and wiring instructions she received and forwarded to her client.

 LESSON: Agents must look carefully at electronic communications.
 Many fraudulent e-mails can be identified based upon a basic visual inspection.
-Any irregularities should be cause for alarm!
+Any irregularities should be cause for alarm! - The agent did not act when she learned that her e-mail account had been compromised.

 LESSON: If e-mail security has been breached, you have a duty to others.
 Your e-mail provider should be contacted immediately to see what remedial steps should be taken.
 Make sure you notify clients and settlement agents promptly.